scottrigby/claudeman/README.md

 This will:

 - Download and build the latest upstream Anthropic container
-- Create a `.claude` directory with settings if it doesn't exist
+- Create a `.claude` directory if it doesn't exist
-- Copy the default settings.json from the installation
+- Merge claudeman hooks into `.claude/settings.json`
 - Install Go, golangci-lint, goimports, and whitespace tools via hooks
 - Start Claude Code in YOLO mode with audio notifications